Plant DetailShow Menu

 Description

-Insects, Diseases and Other Plant Problems: The tall flower stalks may need to be staked.
+Insects, Diseases and Other Plant Problems: No serious insect or disease problems.
+The tall flower spikes may need support if not sheltered from winds.

 More information on Actaea.